RProDigest/BAN6800/Week-4/README.md

 - Purchasing_Intent_Classifier.ipynb

-If analysis from week 3 requires to be reproduced, then place the original dataset    and then run online_shoppers_Intention_cleaned.csv this dataset from week 3
+If analysis from week 3 is required then place the original dataset `online_shoppers_intention.csv` in the same folder as the notebook `Data_Preparation.ipynb`  and then run the cells.

 ### 5 📦 Artifacts